Coffee Roast Dates - is fresher better?

 In the world of coffee, the phrase "freshly roasted" is often treated as the ultimate standard.
 But we truly believe when it comes to peak flavour, fresher is not always better!

 This CO2 is trapped inside the bean, and after roasting, it starts to escape in a process called degassing.
-While CO2 acts as a natural flavour preserver, having too much of it is detrimental to the final cup:
+The aggressive release of CO2 during brewing can lead to uneven extraction and a sour, underdeveloped taste.
+This obscures the complex, subtle notes we work hard to develop in the roaster.

-So, while a day-old coffee is technically fresh, it's still in the "gassy" stage and not the best it can be.
+So, while a day-old coffee is technically fresh, it's still in the "gassy" stage and not the best it can be

 The Sweet Spot: Peak Flavour at 3-4 Weeks